DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/InterestingThings.md

 Interesting Things are items of interest in the scene.
 In a Digital Painting they may be, for example, a scenic view that automated cameras go an view.

-## Creating an Interesting Thing
+## Creating an Interesting Thing at Design Time

 Simply add the `Thing` component to any game object.
 The default settings for the `Thing` are usually reasonable.

-### Viewing Camera
+The most common customization that is done is to change the Virtual Camera used for viewing this Thing.
+See below for more details.

+## Creating an Interesting Thing at Runtime

+This feature is in development at the time of writing.
+How it works can be seen in the `InterestingThingsUI` which provides a button that adds an object at the location of the drone.

+Note that things added in play mode in the editor are not persisted in the scene.
+If you want them to be persisted you need to copy the objects before stopping the scene and then paste them in when in the editor.
+This can provide a way if identifying good places for an interesting thing.

+## Specifying a Virtual Camera

 Things will have a virtual camera attached automatically when they are created.
 However, it will be disabled and this will have minimal impact (other than memory) on your scenes